-Now comes one last important matter about Facebook advertising: how much money you are willing to shell out to have your campaign started.
+Now comes one last important matter concerning Facebook advertising: how much money you are willing to invest to have your campaign started.
 In other words, it’s the bidding part.

-But then it’s very much possible for you to fiddle with the bidding part.
+But then it’s possible for you to fiddle with the bidding system.
 For this, you have a couple of options:

 - Cost per click or CPC.
 This refers to the cost for every click.

 - Cost per Mille or CPM.
-This refers to the cost for every 1,000 views (impressions).
+This refers to the cost of every 1,000 views (impressions).